 Frequently Asked Questios

-The skin of Muscadine grapes are thicker than other grapes, and even though many people prefer to squeeze them, the skin of the grape is edible.
+Answer: The skin of Muscadine grapes is thicker than other grapes, and even though many people prefer to squeeze them, the skin of the grape is edible.

 We partnered with FirstLeaf Wine Club to bring you this special offer: 6 wines for $39.95 + Free Shipping.
 All you have to do is Take the Quiz and let FirstLeaf take care of the rest.